Keeping West Virginia's Water Wild, Woolly, and Wonderful

 A West Virginia couple's dedication to protecting the headwaters of the Lost River and reforesting part of their farm are helping downstream brook trout and improving water quality from the headwaters of the Potomac River to the Chesapeake Bay.

-Up in the mountains where West Virginia’s Lost River begins, the water trickling though Wilding Wooly Farm is virtually pristine.
+Up in the mountains where West Virginia’s Lost River begins, the water trickling though Wilding Woolly Farm is virtually pristine.
 Owners Hope and Bev Yankey are committed to keeping it that way so native brook trout might one day thrive downstream.

 So the conservation-minded couple turned to Trout Unlimited (TU) and its Potomac Headwaters Home Rivers Initiative for help.
 The Lost River, and the Cacapon River, which the Lost River becomes after getting “lost” underground, are among the headwaters of the Potomac River.